 Winter melon is one of the most popular Chinese vegetables and a favorite Chinese food; it is good for eliminating body heat in the summer.
 Winter melon requires very warm weather to grow, but can be stored for many months.
-It is commonly eaten throughout the winter in China, as few vegetables are available during the winter; hence, its Chinese name literally means “winter melon”.
+It is commonly eaten throughout the winter in China, as few vegetables are available during this time.
+Hence, its Chinese name literally means “winter melon.”
 However, winter melon has a very mild taste, so it’s hard to make it into a flavorful soup unless you add in extra ingredients.

 Ingredients (serves 2):